milesj/shapeshifter/docs/schematic.md

 All attribute type definitions support the `nullable` modifier, which accepts a boolean value, and triggers the following:

-* Flow: Nullable fields will prepend `?` to each type alias.
+* Flow: Nullable fields will prepend `?` to each type.
 * PropTypes: Non-nullable fields will append `isRequired` to the prop type.
-* TypeScript: Does nothing, please use `--strictNullChecks` provided by TypeScript.
+* TypeScript: Nullable fields will append `| null` to each type.
+Best used with `--strictNullChecks`.

 ```json
 {